The 15 highest paying IT certifications

 With that in mind, this article lists the top five highest paying IT certifications.
 The salary information listed in this piece was provided by Global Knowledge, a business and IT skills training provider.
 The original data came from US and Canadian workers.
 But based on the roles we recruit for at Venturi, the salary estimates are also a close match for IT professionals in the UK and Europe.

 Average salaries were calculated based on what current Global Knowledge customers are studying and the kind of work they move on to when they graduate.
 If you are interested in any of the certifications below then Global Knowledge’s website is a great place to go for further information and resources to help get you get certified.
-Here are the five highest paying certifications in the UK:
+Here are the twenty highest paying certifications:

 Project Management Professional (PMP) – £84,567